Research

 Cervical cancer is caused by a virus, or group of viruses, known as Human Papilloma Virus (HPV).
 They are similar to the viruses which cause warts and herpes, though obviously far more dangerous.
 Like herpes, they can be spread by sexual contact, but only a few of those who harbour the virus actually develop cancer.
 Two of the major factors which cause the virus to become active seem to be smoking and poor nutrition.
 Although regular screening can greatly reduce the risk of cervical cancer in women - thanks to screening, the incidence of the disease in Australia has declined steadily for the past 20 years - the disease is a serious cause of death in Third World countries, where standards of hygiene are poor, malnutrition is common, and societies lack the resources for preventive programs.

 This last point has led some tunnel-visioned researchers to suggest that, since HPV can be transmitted sexually, the best way to control it is by altering the anatomy of the genitals - that is, by cutting parts of them off.
-These claims received massive publicity in 2002 following the publication of a polemical article in the New England Journal of Medicine by Xavier Castellsague, and they have been eagerly parroted ever since by circumcision crusaders such as Brian Morris.
-In the medical journals, however, there has been no confirmation of Castellsague's opinions, and the focus of public health policy remains on prevention.
-On this page we reply to Castellsague's bizarre Victorian notions.
+These claims received massive publicity in 2002 following the publication of a polemical article in the New England Journal of Medicine by Xavier Castellsague and colleagues, and they have been eagerly parroted ever since by circumcision crusaders such as Brian Morris.
+The article was accompanied by fire-breathing editorials, the thrust of which was much the same as Cato's policy on Carthage back in the days of Republican Rome: Delenda est praeputium!
+(The foreskin must be destroyed!)

 Back in the 1860s the London doctor Isaac Baker Brown started performing clitoridectomies on women because the orthodox theory of nervous disease then in force held that epilepsy, hysteria and even insanity could be caused by "irritation" of the pudic nerve, brought on by masturbation, and cured by excision of the clitoris.
 (Amputation of the foreskin of boys had already been introduced with the same justification in mind.)
 Brown's technique was indignantly rejected by the British medical profession: even if the treatment worked, it was unethical and illegitimate to mutilate women's bodies in this way.
 One of his critics said: "this particular form of quackery is an operation which is in itself a mutilation.
 I will not call it an operation: it is a mutilation", which could not be sanctioned by a profession governed by the ethics of Hippocrates - "First, do no harm".
 (British Medical Journal, 6 April 1867).